 If you’re struggling with alcoholism, call 800-492-QUIT today for help.

+Make no mistake here.
 Alcoholism is itself a mental health disorder.
-It can coexist with and contribute to other mental health problems.
-Alcohol abuse has strong correlations with depression, though researchers are unclear about whether alcohol abuse causes depression or if depression leads to alcohol abuse.
+It can coexist with and contribute to other mental health problems too.
+Alcohol abuse has strong correlations with depression.
+However research is unclear about whether alcohol abuse causes depression or if depression leads to alcohol abuse.
 In any case, alcohol does not work as an antidote to depression because it is a depressant drug.
-In the long term, alcohol use can only make depression worse, which may be why those with alcoholism carry a high risk of suicide.
+In the long run, alcohol use can only make depression worse, which may be why those with alcoholism carry a high risk of suicide.

 Furthermore, chronic alcohol use can cause physical lesions on the brain, causing long-term cognitive and behavioral issues.
 Researchers have linked alcoholism to dementia and other degenerative brain disorders.
-The physical brain damage that alcohol causes can result in poor judgement, the inability to form new memories, the inability to think clearly, and several other issues.
+The physical brain damage that alcohol causes can result in poor judgement, the inability to form new memories, the inability to think clearly, and other issues as well.

 Fetal Alcohol Spectrum Disorders

 Drinking alcohol during a pregnancy can cause a range of fetal alcohol spectrum disorders (FASD) in the developing fetus, the most severe of which is called Fetal Alcohol Syndrome (FAS).
 These disorders cause mental and physical changes in the child that last throughout the child’s lifetime.
 These include:

 - Smaller head size